jwilling/JNWCollectionView/README.md

 `JNWCollectionView` has external dependencies.
 When you clone the project, make sure you clone the project recursively to pull down the submodules.

     git clone --recursive https://github.com/jwilling/JNWCollectionView.git

+One you have the framework pulled, the next step is to link the framework with your app.
+The easiest way to do this is to add `JNWCollectionView` as a subproject of your project as a target dependency.
+If you're confused, the demo application demonstrates the correct way to link to the framework.

 ## What's left to do? ##